-- Sources: 2011 PRC Community Health Survey, Professional Research Consultants, Inc. [Item 192] - Sources: 2011 PKC Community Health Survey, Professional Research Consultants, Inc. [Item 192]
+Sources: • 2011 PRC Community Health Survey, Professional Research Consultants, Inc. [Item 192]

-Notes: Asked of all Tespondents.

-Represents the percentage of respondents experiencing one or more barriers to accessing healthcare in the past 12 months.

-Hispanics can be of any race.
-Other race categories are non-Hispanic categorizations (e.g., "White' reflects non-Hispanic White respondents).

-Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size.
-"Low Income" includes households with incomes up to 200% of the federal poverty level; "Mid/High Income" includes households with incomes at 200% or more of the federal poverty level.
+Sources: • 2011 PKC Community Health Survey, Professional Research Consultants, Inc. [Item 192] Notes: • Asked of all respondents. • Represents the percentage of respondents experiencing one or more barriers to accessing healthcare in the past 12 months. • Hispanics can be of any race.
+Other race categories are non-Hispanic categorizations (e.g., "White" reflects non-Hispanic White respondents). • Income categories reflect respondents income sa ratio to the federal poverty level (PL) for their household size.
+"Low Income" includes households with incomes at 200% or more of the federal poverty level.

+Barriers to Healthcare Access